xufangchn/GLF-CR/README.md

 # GLF-CR: SAR-Enhanced Cloud Removal with Global-Local Fusion

-This repository contains the codes for the paper "GLF-CR: SAR-Enhanced Cloud Removal with Global-Local Fusion" (in progress)
+This repository contains the codes for the paper "GLF-CR: SAR-Enhanced Cloud Removal with Global-Local Fusion"

 If you use the codes for your research, please cite us accordingly: